REGULATIONS TRANSGRANCANARIA 2023

 - The alleged facts.

-ARTICLE 15: SUSPENSION OF THE RACE
+ARTICLE 16: SUSPENSION OR CANCELLATION OF THE RACE

 Arista Eventos reserves the right to suspend the race for reasons out of their control, such as an alert from the authorities and/or because of adverse weather conditions.
 In such a case no refund will be able to cover entries or the expense of the participants.

 ARTICLE 17: ACCEPTANCE